 My middle son gets ANGRY.
 In babyhood it was screaming for hours.
 In toddlerhood it was the screaming and then banging his head on the floor until he gave himself a bloody nose.
 We’ve moved away from the head banging (thankfully!)
 But screaming is still loudly a part of our lives.
 I’ve dealt with my five year old having night terrors for years during which he is simultaneously calling for me and kicking me away if I try to comfort him.

 I have been That Person at the grocery store.
-I have had a (less than helpful) person tell me “You should knock that F*cker out!” as we barely manage to get out the grocery store doors.
+I have had someone who seemed to lack any empathy tell me “You should knock that F*cker out!” as we barely manage to get out the grocery store doors.
 Ouch.
 My son gets angry.

 It’s scary to have an angry child.